Medically reviewed by Drugs.com. Last updated on Feb 27, 2022.

 - Kidney stones, history of—Use with caution.
 May cause side effects to become worse.

 A nurse or other trained health professional will give you this medicine.
-It is given as a shot under your skin, usually in the abdomen (stomach) area.
+It is given as a shot under your skin, usually in the stomach area.

 This medicine comes with a Medication Guide and patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.